sylwiavargas/ActiveRecord-VHS-Store/README.md

 ## Associations

-You will be working on a six-model domain: `Client`, `Rental`, `Dvd`, `Movie`, `MovieGenre`, `Genre`.
+You will be working on a six-model domain: `Client`, `Rental`, `Vhs`, `Movie`, `MovieGenre`, `Genre`.
 The associations are as follows:
 - Genre has many movie_genres and movies through movie_genres,
 - MovieGenre belongs to a movie and a genre,
 - Movie has many movie_genres and genres through movie_genres,
-- Movie has many dvds and rentals through dvds,
+- Movie has many vhss and rentals through vhss,
-- Dvd belongs to a movie,
+- Vhs belongs to a movie,
-- Dvd has many rentals and clients through rentals,
+- Vhs has many rentals and clients through rentals,
-- Rental belongs to a client and dvd,
+- Rental belongs to a client and vhs,
-- Client has many rentals and dvds through rentals.
+- Client has many rentals and vhss through rentals.

 ---